peregin/gps-overlay-on-video/README.md

 * add various gauges (drag'n drop into the video panel) like: speed, cadence, heart rate, altitude, acceleration, temperature, etc.
 * once the gauges were added and adjusted (the size and position) allow to save the configuration as a template, so next time it is easier to just load the template and create the new video
-* and the final bit, export to newly created video with the gauges
+* and the final bit, export (or generate) to newly created video with the desired gauges.

 ## Credits
 The application is using libraries and images created by other people or organizations: